pddenhar/pddenhar.github.io/_posts/2019-12-30-recovering-bricked-precision-5510.md

 ---
 My Dell Precision 5510 (more or less an enterprise XPS 15 9550) recently updated itself to BIOS version 1.12.0.
 Apparently this BIOS version has a known issue where pressing F8 during boot will cause a no-POST, no display condition which effectively bricks the laptop.

 When the power button was pressed, my laptop would do nothing other than light the power LED.
-No fans, so image on screen at all.
+No fans, no image on screen at all.

 I've seen many other people with this issue on the web, so this isn't an isolated problem:
 * <https://www.reddit.com/r/Dell/comments/8vixl6/cannot_recover_a_possibly_bricked_xps_15_9550/>
 * <https://www.reddit.com/r/Dell/comments/87n2r5/anyone_else_have_bios_updates_bricking_laptops/>
 * <https://www.google.com/search?q=precision+5510+bricked+no+post+site:www.reddit.com>

-Oddly enough, holding D when pressing the power button would bring up the display diagnostics which worked fine.
+Strangely, holding D when pressing the power button would bring up the display diagnostics which worked fine.
 The display would cycle through the colors and then shut down.

 The way I finally fixed my system is as follows: